Jaroslav Halák: Boston Bruins

-On 15 August 2020, before game 3 of the Stanley Cup playoffs against the Carolina Hurricanes, Bruins goalie Tuukka Rask opted out of the remainder of the playoffs and left the Toronto "bubble".
-Halák was named the starter and won his first career playoff start as a Bruin 3–1.
-Halák proceeded to win his next two playoff starts and lead the Bruins to a 4–1 series victory over Carolina.
+On 15 August 2020, Halák was named starter by the Bruins for the rest of the 2020 Stanley Cup playoffs after Rask left the team for personal reasons before the third game of the first-round series against the Carolina Hurricanes.

 Vancouver Canucks

 Following his third season with the Bruins, Halák left as a free agent and was signed to a one-year, $1.5 million contract with the Vancouver Canucks on 28 July 2021.

 New York Rangers

 On 13 July 2022, Halák signed as a free agent to a one-year, $1.55 million contract with the New York Rangers.
-Halak recorded his first win as a Ranger on 30 November, against the Ottawa Senators, making 34 saves in a 3–1 victory.
+Halák recorded his first win as a Ranger on 30 November, against the Ottawa Senators, making 34 saves in a 3–1 victory.
+He finished the season with a 10–9–5 record in 25 games with a goals against average of 2.72 and a save percentage of .903.